davehunt/davehunt.co.uk/_posts/2016-07-26-experimenting-with-jekyll.md

 title: Experimenting with Jekyll
 author: Dave Hunt
 date: 2016-07-26 14:27 +0100
+categories:
-categories: blog
+- blog
-tags: jekyll, github pages, markdown
+tags:
+- jekyll
+- github pages
+- markdown
 comments: true
 ---
 I've decided that Wordpress is really overkill for what I need, so I'm going to